thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

    The system downloads a file containing all the insights.
 Keep in mind this is file can be very large if there are a lot of insights found in your data.

-Groups of charts that appear in a carousel can be presented as a group.
-To do this, do the following:
+You can use the **Present** action to view visualizations that appear in a carousel.  can be presented as a group.
+Present is the best way to To do this, do the following:

 1. Scroll down to your first carousel with your new charts.